 In this music and spoken word event, Dr. Jill Bolte Taylor and Carrie Newcomer explore the intersection of science and spirituality . . . intellect and emotion . . . body and spirit.
 Together they reveal how a deeper sense of connection and compassion emerge as we achieve a greater balance and integration of these differing aspects within our own brains.

-In 2008, Dr. Jill was chosen as one of TIME Magazine’s 100 Most Influential People in the World and she presented the second most viewed TED talk of all time.
+Dr. Jill was chosen as one of TIME magazine’s 100 Most Influential People in the World (2008), and she presented one of the most widely viewed TED Talks of all time.
 She is the National Spokesperson for the Harvard Brain Tissue Resource Center (Harvard Brain Bank) and since 1993, she has been an active member of NAMI (the National Alliance on Mental Illness).

 Carrie Newcomer, recording artist, performer and educator, is a prominent voice for progressive spirituality, social justice and interfaith dialogue.
 She was listed as one of “The 50 most influential folk musicians of the past 50 years” by Chicago’s WFMT.